 Our school canteen is very popular and offers a wide range of fresh food and drinks for breakfast, at break time and for lunch.

 To make it quick and easy for the students to pay for items, we have a till system which interfaces with our payment system, Wisepay, and so enables parents to allocate money to their daughter’s account and monitor expenditure.
-Whilst we have a cash loader machine for the girls to top up their accounts in school, we encourage parents to adopt the electronic form of payment.
+Whilst we have a cash loader machine for the girls to top up their accounts in school (accepting all denomination of notes), we encourage parents to adopt the electronic form of payment.

 In order to enrol your daughter for the system, you will need to complete the consent form, which is essential to comply with the Data Protection Act.
 We would recommend that all pupils are enrolled, even if they are infrequent users of the canteen.
 This should be returned to the Finance Office.
 Please see our Frequently Asked Questions below for more information.